 …warns us to beware of pat answers of the kind that Meadow confidently offers.
 We may see in AJ’s frustration the wider impatience of a consumer society that wants packages of meaning that clearly define and orientate their subjectivity; but the scene also seems to warn that even relatively sophisticated solutions to the problem of meaning (“I thought black was death,” says AJ; “White too,” replies Meadow) ultimately provide clarity where there may be none.

 Dana Polan, in his fine book The Sopranos, has something similar to say about the scene:

 Meadow tells him that the symbolic key is to see white as death.
 When he answers that he thought black symbolized death, Meadow replies that both do, demonstrating unintentionally the very silliness of a fixed catalogue of symbolic forms.

 It is particularly ironic that Meadow and AJ ponder which color represents death when neither the word “black” nor “white” actually appears in the poem.
 It is not even certain that the poem is actually about death; my Norton Anthology of Modern Poetry footnotes that “Frost always insisted that the repetition of the last line was not supposed to invoke death but only to imply a somnolent dreaminess in the speaker.”
 It might be that Meadow and AJ are preoccupied with the idea of death only because their grandmother just passed away.
 This is quite understandable.
 Everyone brings their own preoccupations and experiences into their interpretations.
 We each bring our inner and outer experiences into our understanding of an event or a work of art.
-And that’s why I think it is so disrespectful and inexcusable whenever another person insists that our conclusions are absolutely wrong or unacceptable.
+And that’s why I find it is so disrespectful and inexcusable whenever another person insists that our conclusions are absolutely wrong or unacceptable.
 After that final scene at Holsten’s Diner, many viewers proclaimed that the cut-to-black signified Tony’s death.
 That may very well be the case, but it is silliness (to borrow Dana Polan’s word) to insist that it is so.